“He's got one trick to last a lifetime, but that's all a pony needs."-- Paul Simon

 We tell it in pulpits, at our family table, where we work.
 It is in how we work, why we work.
 We tell it in our leisure time.
 We tell it to our spouse.
 We tell it to ourselves.

 Take time to hear the gospel again.
 Tell the story so well that you want to hear it again and again.
-A good message lives in many constructs and has many iterations.
-As we live and breath, the gospel continues.
-We tell the same gospel story in a thousand ways.
+A good message lives in many constructs, and has many iterations.
+As we live and breath, the Gospel continues.